marsdrums/test-tutorial/visual-quality/index.md

 The low pass filter attenuates high frequencies, and look at our motion function on the left: it "rounded", showing juicy acceleration and deceleration phases!
 Controlling the lowpass filter cutoff, we can control the motion path roundness, hence mimiking a variation of the object's mass.
 This brings us to another way we can use to define non-linear motion:

 > [!IMPORTANT]
-> You can provide a linear motion path (which is easy to define and control), interpret it in the frequency domain, and remove high frequencies from it.
-This will create a smoother motion which naturally accounts for acceleration, deceleration, and inertia.
+> You can create a straightforward linear motion path (simple to define and control), interpret it in the frequency domain, and filter out the high frequencies.
+This process results in a smoother motion that naturally incorporates acceleration, deceleration, and inertia.

 Let's bring back this concept to Jitterland, and let's see how we can use it to improve the motion of objects.